 1/2 - 3/4 cup of frozen Peas

 Salt and pepper to taste

 Pat beef dry with a paper towel.
-Heat oil in large pot and add onions, cooking until soft.
-Add in beef and brown on one side, turn over and brown on other side.
-Be sure not to burn onions.
-Pour in the red wine and bring to boil.
-Add beef broth and water to cover beef by at least one inch.
+Heat the Oil in large pot and add in the Onions and cook them stirring until stay soften.
+Add in the Beef and brown on one side, turn the pieces over and Brown on other side.
+Be sure not to burn the Onions.
+Pour in the Wine and bring to a boil.
+Add in the Beef Broth and the Water to cover the Beef by at least one inch.
 Bring to a boil and then reduce to a simmer.
 Cook for 3 hours stirring occasionally.
-Taste and season with salt and pepper.
-If the sauce is too thick, add a little hot water until the desired consistency.
+Taste and season with Salt and Pepper.
+If the sauce is too thick, add a little hot Water until it reaches the desired consistency.

-Then add pototoes and carrots and cook for 30 minutes more or until vegetables are tender.
-Add peas and cook for an additional five minutes.
+Then add in the Potatoes and the Carrots and cook for 30 minutes more or until the vegetables are tender.
+Add in the Peas and cook for an additional five minutes.

 Five Element Analysis

 This is an almost one dish meal and is very colorful, so it is easy to see that it already has some elemental balance.
-Beef is an earth food and the method of cooking stew - slow and long - increases the earth element.
-If you also include the potatoes, carrots and cooked onions, stew is clearly very earthy.
-Red wine and tomatoes add fire and the bay leaf and thyme add just a little bit of the metal element, but this and the wood element are lacking.
-Serving the stew with bread, especially sourdough brings in the wood element.
-To make this meal more balanced, some metal food needs to be added to round it out.
-Perhaps a salad that includes radishes or a desert that includes mint (ice cream or cookies) would help make a balanced five element meal.
+Beef is an Earth food and the method of cooking - slow and long - increases the Earth Element.
+The Potatoes, Carrots and cooked Onions makes it even Earthier.
+Red wine and Tomatoes bring in the Fire Element.
+The Peas belong to the Wood Element and the Bay leaf and Thyme add just a little bit of the Metal Element.
+Serving it with Baguettes brings in the Metal Element if you use a Gluten Free brand and the Wood Element if you use a regular brand.